NDIS Early Childhood Intervention in Australia: What Every Parent Needs to Know in 2026

 Step 1:

-Contact the NDIS on 1800 800 110 or reach out to your local early childhood partner and explain your child’s situation.
-You do not need a referral or a diagnosis to make this first call.
+Contact the NDIS (1800 800 110) or your local early childhood partner (no referral or diagnosis needed).

 Step 2: